 Do Bed Bugs Suffocate Inside a Sealed Plastic Bag?

 It’s impossible to kill bed bugs inside sealed bags, even inside vacuum-sealed ones.
 Although bed bugs die off without oxygen, even vacuum-sealed bags have some air left in them, and bed bugs don’t need much, so they’ll survive.
-The only way they’ll die, is if you leave the bag completely sealed for at least six months because during that time they’ll die of hunger.
+The only way they’ll die is if you keep the bag completely sealed for at least six months because they will die from starvation.

 Can Bed Bugs Eat Through Plastic?